Emppuzz/Emppuzz.github.io/README.md

-Tältä sivulta löytää laskimen koodin, mikä on tehty JavaScriptiä, CSS ja HTML:llä käyttäen.
+From this website you can found calculator which has been done by using JavaScript, CSS ja HTML.
-Laskin löytyy osoitteesta https://emppuzz.github.io/
+Calculator can be found here: https://emppuzz.github.io/